 Society learns by the mistakes it makes.
 The shipping industry is no exception, and it learned reams and volumes from the catastrophes that befell the RMS Titanic and the SS Morro Castle.
 The Titanic was designed and built between 1909 and 1911 using the finest technology available in the early 20th century.
 The Morro Castle was built between 1929 and 1930 with 75 percent government financing under the Merchant Marine Act of 1928.
 Despite their vastly different origins, both succumbed to weaknesses in their systems.

 As history and a number of books and movies have told us, the RMS Titanic sank after an iceberg tore a gash of at least 300 feet in the starboard hull, rupturing five of sixteen compartments.
-Modern investigators say the hull was penetrable because metallurgy and riveting were not advanced in the early 20th century and go so far as to say modern metallurgy and seamless construction may not even be enough to prevent a rupture of such great magnitude.
+Modern investigators say the hull was penetrable because metallurgy and riveting were not advanced in the early 20th century.
+In fact, they have proven that the rolled steel plates that were used to clad the Titanic became very brittle when exposed to cold water and that this caused the ship to sink more quickly than it would have, otherwise.
+Modern investigators go so far as to say that modern metallurgy and seamless construction may not even be enough to prevent a rupture of such great magnitude.
 They cite the sinking of the SS Costa Concordia in 2012 as an example.

 Other factors were at play, as well.
 There was no moonlight to light the way, and the sea was calm, precluding waves from crashing against the iceberg that would have alerted the watchmen aboard the Titanic.
 The watchmen did not have binoculars due to an oversight in Southampton, England, where the cruise originated, although sources say binoculars would have been ineffective on that dark night.
 In addition, search and rescue efforts were flawed.
 Although the merchant ship SS Californian was only six miles away and could see flares and hear SOS messages from the Titanic, it did not respond for undisclosed reasons.
 Although the RMS Carpathia responded, it was so far away that, by the time it arrived, it could only pick up lifeboat survivors.
 Passengers and crew who jumped into the frigid sea water died of hypothermia within minutes.